 At North Country Fire we strive to provide the best possible customer experience.
 Many of the products we sell are large, heavy and very expensive.
 These items get shipped via LTL (Less than Truckload) freight carrier service.
-When the freight leaves our warehouses it is inspected to make sure there is no damage to the items and freight carrier signs off that it is in good condition.
+When the freight leaves our warehouses it is inspected to make sure there is no damage to the items and the freight carrier signs off that it is in good condition.
 When the freight carrier arrives to deliver your items to you, it should be in good condition.
 Below is the standard email we send out with the tracking information for every freight shipment with some additional explanations added to clarify the process.
 Please keep in mind, this is not meant to intimidate you in any way, this is to educate you about receiving freight shipments.
 Shipping damage is not very common, but occasionally there are damages.
 If you receive your shipment as instructed below, there will be no problems getting the situation resolved.

 Get ready for the shipment